 Containerized Boomi API Gateway Deployment with Docker

-The Gateway Docker image is a powerful tool for streamlining integration processes.
+The Gateway Docker image simplifies the deployment and management of Gateway nodes within a Docker environment.
 It includes a minimal base image (Alpine or Red Hat UBI), the latest Boomi-supported version of Java, and code to retrieve, set up, and invoke the Gateway 64-bit installer.
-This image is ideal for developers and IT professionals who need a reliable and efficient way to manage their integration environments.
+It supports various configurations and is compatible with Boomi's integration platform.

 You can pull the images directly from Docker Hub.
-Installation instructions are included in the image readme.
+Installation instructions are included in the image README.

 A Boomi Docker Gateway image includes:

-• The latest Boomi-supported version of Java
+The latest Boomi-supported version of Java.

-• Code to retrieve, set up, and execute the Boomi Gateway 64-bit Linux installer.
+Code to retrieve, set up, and execute the Boomi Gateway 64-bit Linux installer.

 Prerequisites